gabrielamgelo/Audible-Data-Cleaning-and-EDA/README.md

 **Top 10 Languages with the Most Books:**

-Here we can see that the most common langua for books in this dataset is english, with over 61k books written in english.
+Here we can see that the most common language for books in this dataset is english, with over 61k books written in english.
 Portuguese (my native language), is in the 8th spot, with 526 books.

 ![Captura de tela 2025-01-15 202830](https://github.com/user-attachments/assets/d76f8dde-7f8e-4b57-b851-d1975bf1a2e3)